Naturopath Gold Coast.

 - Re-balance the system so that illness is less likely to occur in the future

 - Educate the patient to look after their own health & the health of their family.

 The range of disorders commonly treated by naturopaths includes:

 In order to maintain its health, the body regulates itself to stay within certain physiological limits no matter what the outside environment might be.
 For instance, body temperature needs to be kept constant.
 On a cold day, the body will conserve heat by constricting the blood vessels close to the skin and directing blood flow to favor internal organs.
-On a hot day, the body will dilate blood vessels close to the skin and evaporate body heat with perspiration.
-Many other elements – such as blood gases, hormones and water – also need to be maintained within strict limits.
+On a hot day, the body will dilate blood vessels close to the skin & evaporate body heat with perspiration.
+Many other elements – such as blood gases, hormones & water – also need to be maintained within strict limits.

 The process of maintaining this healthy internal balance is called homeostasis.
 Naturopathy believes that illness is more likely to occur if the body is ‘knocked out’ of homeostasis by lifestyle or environmental factors.
-The central idea is that the human body is capable of maintaining a healthy state if barriers such as excessive stress and poor nutrition are eliminated.
+The central idea is that the human body is capable of maintaining a healthy state if barriers such as excessive stress & poor nutrition are eliminated.
 This power to self-heal is called ‘the vital force’.